 Nature of the Scholarship

 Successful applicants will receive $5,000 per year.
 If funding permits, the funder may decide to extend a students' scholarship for the duration of their undergraduate program, provided the student continues to meet the on-going eligibility requirements.
 Scholarship payments will be made in two equal instalments after census dates of Study Period 1 and 2.
+Please allow up to 6 weeks after census date for payment.

 The Australian South Sea Islander Community Foundation Scholarship shall be open to competition among applicants who: